Go big and go local this Christmas: Gifts for HER | Loop Barbados

 Shoppers get an adrenaline rush looking for the perfect find.
 When you present that gift and the receiver loves it – this warm feeling of satisfaction bubbles up in you and disperses like drinking a perfectly chilled ginger ale.

-For those much like myself, who are experiencing last-minute anxiety about what to buy “Her” for Christmas, here are ten possible options that you can consider.
+For those much like myself, who are experiencing last-minute anxiety about what to buy “Her” for Christmas, here are 12 possible categories of options that you can consider.

 Jewellery